Marnick Vermijl is consistency personified and has proved his worth for Warren Joyce's sides at right-back.

 Initially, he played further up the field and scored twice in a friendly against Shamrock Rovers after arriving from Standard Liege in 2010.
 The Belgian outfit had been paid an undisclosed fee in compensation after Vermijl impressed Ole Gunnar Solskjaer during a trial spell at the club.

-A mainstay at second-string level for three seasons, he has grown accustomed to picking up silverware as a sound and reliable member of the squad.
-Clearly an automatic choice if fit, he shows intelligence in his attacking forays forward and has started to display more aggression, which will please Joyce.
+A mainstay at second-string level for three seasons, he grew accustomed to picking up silverware as a sound and reliable member of the squad.
+Clearly an automatic choice if fit, he showed intelligence in his attacking forays forward and started to display more aggression.